AIS-Bonn/shape_registration/README.md

 Project page: http://www.ais.uni-bonn.de/~rodriguez/#!/ShapeSpaceRegistration

-This project provides a tool for category-based, shape (latent) space, non-rigid registration.
+This repository provides a tool for category-based, shape (latent) space, non-rigid registration.
 - Starting with just a number of instances belonging to your category, this framework is able to deform a choosen canonical instance into novel observed category instances.
 - The inference can be performed from a single view of the object and thus is suitable for on-line applications.